 Part 4.
-Evidence of Competence in K-12 Educational Administration 9 Standards & 34 Elements a.
-Candidate Element Experience Log (CEEL)

-In K-12 Educational Administration, there are nine Standards, which are subdivided into 34 Elements (pages 47-48).
+Evidence of Competence in Educational Leadership 9 Standards & 34 Elements In K-12 Educational Leadership, there are nine Standards, which are subdivided into 34 Elements (pages 47-48).
 For each Element, include a Candidate Element Experience Log and supporting Artifacts.
 Use the Evaluation Rubric to guide the creation process.
 In addition, at the completion of each standard, the intern will write a reflection paper.